Scrap metal dealer insurance

 Working in the scrap industry carries many risks, including driving company cars, customer vehicles and operating heavy machinery.
 As a result, having the correct cover in place can prove essential should any accidents happen.
 Depending on your specific circumstances, some insurance covers may also be a legal requirement.

 As a leading price comparison site, we understand that finding the right cover for your scrap dealership is essential, as is the need to right it at the right price.

-To make this process as quick and easy as possible, we work with a panel of motor trade insurance providers who can offer expert, specialist advice and provide tailored scrap insurance quotes.
-When you submit your details via the scrap dealer quote form, you can compare quotes from up to 5 insurance providers and choose the most suitable policy.
+We work with a panel of motor trade insurance providers who can offer expert, specialist advice and provide competitively priced insurance quotes for scrap dealers to make this process as quick and easy as possible.
+When you submit your details via the quote form, you can compare quotes from up to 5 insurance providers and choose the most suitable policy.